This is the featured image of the Discover The Advantages Of Strategic Mixing blog article.

 In what order do I mix instruments?

-Rhythm, Harmony, Melody Approach – Start by mixing rhythmic tracks (drums, percussion, bass) then harmonic instruments (pads, guitars, keys) then melodic instruments (vocal, solo instruments).
+Serial Approach - Start with a couple of tracks, and when you're happy with that mix - add another - and another - etc.… Rhythm, Harmony, Melody Approach - Start by mixing rhythmic tracks (drums, percussion, bass), then harmonic instruments (pads, guitars, keys), then melodic instruments (vocal, solo instruments).
 This technique, arguably, makes little sense sonically.
-It is however easy to maintain and organize.
+It is, however, easy to maintain and organize.

-Mixing engineers usually work separately on the various sections of a song because each section is likely to merit a different mix.
+Mixing engineers usually work separately on the various sections of a song because each unit is likely to merit a different mix.
 The question remains…. where do we start?
 There are two main methods.

-1) Chronologically – Start from the first section and go to the end, linearly.
+1) Chronologically - Start from the first section and go to the end linearly.

 3